kiritop/RIDAProjectBurnScar/README.md

 - logging: A module that provides a flexible framework for emitting log messages from Python programs.
 It is useful for tracking events that happen during the execution of the program.
 - ast: A module that helps Python applications process trees of the Python abstract syntax grammar.
 It can be used to safely evaluate or manipulate Python expressions.
 - shapely.geometry.Polygon: Part of the Shapely library, it is used to create polygon geometric objects.
 It supports various geometric operations and manipulations.
+- lightgbm is a gradient boosting framework that uses tree based learning algorithms.

 ### Library install
-- pip install rasterio numpy pandas pickle5 geopandas shapely scipy reverse_geocoder pycountry scikit-learn
+- pip install rasterio numpy pandas pickle5 geopandas shapely scipy reverse_geocoder pycountry scikit-learn lightgbm